happner/benchmarket/README.md

 ### Inline Store Timeout

-The `bench.store()`, as called as the after hook does the writing of all accumulated metrics to the server.
+The `bench.store()`, as called is the after hook does the writing of all accumulated metrics to the server.
 This may sometimes take longer that the default or configured value (see config below).
+Already a default of 6 seconds extends the mocha default of 2.

-The `bench.store()` function allows for the passing of a timeout to override for just _this_ testfile.
+The `bench.store()` function further allows for the passing of a timeout to override for just _this_ testfile.

 ```javascript
 var bench = require('benchmarket');